AdobeDocs/target.nl-NL/help/c-reports/conversion-rate.md

 Hoewel de bedrijfsmetrische waarde zelf volgens één of andere willekeurige distributie zou kunnen worden verdeeld, zou de distributie van het gemiddelde van dit metrisch (binnen elke variant) in een normale distributie via moeten samenkomen [Centrale limiet](https://en.wikipedia.org/wiki/Central_limit_theorem).
 Hoewel er geen garantie is voor de snelheid waarmee deze bemonsteringsspreiding van het gemiddelde zal converteren naar normaal, wordt deze voorwaarde doorgaans bereikt gezien de omvang van de bezoekers bij online testen.

-Gezien deze normaliteit van het gemiddelde kan worden aangetoond dat de te gebruiken teststatistiek een t-verdeling volgt, omdat het de verhouding is tussen een normaal verdeelde waarde (het verschil in gemiddelden) en een schaaltermijn op basis van een schatting op basis van de gegevens (de standaardfout van het verschil in gemiddelden).
+Given this normality of the mean, the test statistic to be used can be shown to follow a t-distribution, because it is the ratio of a normally distributed value (the difference in means of the business metric) to a scaling term based on an estimate from the data (the standard error of the difference in means).
 De **t-test** Vervolgens wordt de juiste hypothesetest uitgevoerd, aangezien de teststatistiek een t-verdeling volgt.

 ### Waarom geen andere tests worden gebruikt